 Asphalt paved areas should be designed, constructed, and maintained in accordance with the recommendations of the Asphalt Institute or other widely recognized authority.
-Concrete paved areas should be designed and constructed in accordance with the recommendations of the American Concrete Institute or other widely recognized authority, particularly with regard to thickened edges, joints, and drainage.
-The Standard Specifications for Public Works construction ("Greenbook") or Caltrans Standard Specifications may be referenced for pavement materials specifications.
+Concrete paved areas should be designed and constructed in accordance with the recommendations of the American joints, and drainage.
+The Standard Specifications for Public Works construction ("Greenbook") or